camio/dpl/README.md

 ## Hierarchical Synopsis

-the `dpl` package group currently has 3 packages having 2 levels of physical dependency.
+The `dpl` package group currently has 3 packages having 2 levels of physical dependency.
 The list below shows the hierarchical ordering of the packages.

 ```